Azhagaana Ponnuthan

 Azhagaana Ponnuthan is a 2010 Indian Tamil-language romance film written and directed by Thiru that stars Namitha and newcomer Kartheesh, with R. Parthiban playing an older version of Karthick's role.
-The film is an unofficial remake of the American film Summer of '42 (1971) directed by Robert Mulligan.
-The film's score and soundtrack composed by Sundar C Babu.
+The film is an unofficial remake of the Italian film Malèna (2000) directed by Giuseppe Tornatore.
+The film's score and soundtrack composed by Sundar C. Babu.
 The film was released on 12 March 2010.

 Plot

-Karthik (R. Parthiepan) appears in the very first reel recollecting his travels with a woman whom he had developed an affinity in his teens.
-A flashback takes one to Kodaikanal where a younger Karthik (Karteesh) falls instantly for a gorgeous woman called Jennifer (Namitha), who is older than him.
+An ageing Karthik recollects his travels with a woman whom he had developed an affinity in his teens.
+A younger Karthik falls instantly for a woman named Jennifer, who is older than him.
 She is admired and respected by everyone, especially men.
 It is all but Karthik's wild imagination is the rest.
 Karthik sings duets with Jennifer and runs behind her.
 However, in the latter half, he goes into a shell, brooding over his love and beloved.
-Twists and turns reveal that Jennifer's husband has died in the Indo-Pak War of 1971.
+Twists and turns reveal that Jennifer's husband died in the India–Pakistan war of 1971.
 What happens then forms the climax.